Azure/api-management-developer-portal/README.md

 ### Step 5: Edit through the visual editor

 You can customize your portal, author content, organize the structure of the website, and style its appearance through the built-in visual editor.
-[The official Paperbits documentation](https://paperbits.io/wiki/getting-started) describes how to do it.
+If you have troubles figuring out the visual editor, this video might be helpful: https://youtu.be/Uz6kuI7JnkM

 Every change will be automatically saved in your API Management instance in real-time.
 The next versions of the portal will feature *undo* functionality to allow you to revert accidental changes.